-Early Childhood Development Program Requirements Credits Semester Taken Prerequisites Child Development ECD 101 Introduction to Early Childhood 4 Associate Credential ECD 110 Early Childhood Growth and Development 4 Students with a current CDA credential may be eligible to receive credit for the 11 hours of coursework.
-(Option One) Fotal Credit Hours Required for the control of the c ECD 170 Health, Safety & Nutrition in Early Childhood 3 receive deale for the 11 flours of coursework.
-Total Credit Hours Required f or Certificate of Specialization 12 ECD 101 Introduction to Early Childhood 4 ECD 110 Early Childhood Growth and Development 4 ECD 120 Early Childhood Literature and Language 4 ECD 165 Relationships in Early Childhood 4 None ECD 170 Health, Safety & Nutrition in Early Childhood 3 Cartificate of Achievement ECD 225 Abuse and Neglect in Early Childhood 3 ECD 260 Curriculum Development in Early Childhood 4 Grade of "C" or better in ECD 110 CIS 101 Personal Computer Applications 3 Keyboarding skill of 25 WPM or BUS 101 or CIS 100 recommended ENG 101 Composition I 3 Grade of "NC" or better in ENG 050 and RDG 050 or satisfac- Mathematics Elective (MTH 105 or higher) 3 tory score on the Placement Assessments TEC 285 Occupational Seminar 1 Minimum of 30 hours toward degree program or advisor's approval.
-Total Credit Hours Required for Total Credit Hours Required for Certificate of Achievement Student wishing to complete the Certificate of Achievement should submit the Application for Graduation form.
+Early Childho ood Development Program Requirements Credits Semester Taken Prerequisites Child Development ECD 101 Introduction to Early Childhood 4 Associate Credential ECD 120 Early Childhood Literature and Language 4 Students with a current CDA credential may be eligible to receive credit for the 12 hours of coursework.
+(Option One) ECD 170 Health, Safety & Nutrition in Early Childhood 4 receive dealers the 12 hours of coursework.
+Total Credit Hours Required for or CDA Credential 12 ECD 101 Introduction to Early Childhood 4 ECD 110 Early Childhood Growth and Development 4 ECD 120 Early Childhood Literature and Language 4 Mari ECD 165 Relationships in Early Childhood 4 None ECD 170 Health, Safety & Nutrition in Early Childhood 4 Certificate of Achievement ECD 225 Abuse and Neglect in Early Childhood 3 (Option Two) ECD 260 Curriculum Development in Early Childhood 4 Grade of "C" or better in ECD 110 CIS 101 Personal Computer Applications 3 Keyboarding skill of 25 WPM or BUS 101 or CIS 100 recommended ENG 101 Composition I 3 Grade of "NC" or better in ENG 050 and RDG 050 or satisfac- Mathematics Elective (MTH 105 or higher) 3 tory score on the Placement Assessments TEC 285 Occupational Seminar 1 Minimum of 30 hours toward degree program or advisor's approval.
+Total Credit Hours Required for Certificate of Achievement 37 Students wishing to complete the Certificate of Achievement should submit the Application for Graduation form.
 The form is available through AccessOTC.
-Certificate of Achievement courses 36 ECD 210 Zero to Three: The Early Years 3 None ECD 230 The Young Exceptional Child 3 3 3 1 36 None ECD 299 Capstone for Early Childhood Development 4 ECD 101, 110, 120, 165, 170, 210, 225, 230, and 260 or program permission Associate of Applied Science PSY 110 Introduction to Psychology 3 None PSY 260 Child Psychology 3 PSY 110 PLS 101 American Government and Politics 3 None Humanities or Communication Elective 3 Related Elective 3 See course descriptions section of the catalog for individual course requirements Science Elective 4 Exit Exam See degree audit for course number Total Credit Hours Required for Associate of Applied Science 65 Each student must apply for graduation and complete the exit assessment to be eligible to graduate.
+Certificate of Achievement courses 37 ECD 210 Zero to Three: The Early Years 3 Mana ECD 230 The Young Exceptional Child 3 None ECD 299 Capstone for Early Childhood Development 4 ECD 101, 110, 120, 165, 170, 210, 225, 230, and 260 or program permission Associate of Applied Science PSY 110 Introduction to Psychology 3 None (Option Three) PSY 260 Child Psychology 3 PSY 110 PLS 101 American Government and Politics 3 None Humanities or Communication Elective 3 Related Elective 3 See course descriptions section of the catalog for individual course requirements Science Elective 4 Course requirements Exit Exam See degree audit for course number Total Credit Hours Required for Associate of Applied Science 66 Each student must apply for graduation and complete the exit assessment to be eligible to graduate.
 The graduation application is student initiated by submission of the Application for Graduation form.
 The form is available through AccessOTC.

-Note: As required by law, all degree programs must include instruction in both the U.S. and the Missouri State Constitution.
-This can be satisfied by either PLS 101 or both HST 120 and 130.
-Related Electives: May choose courses from the following program areas: ACC, ANT, ASL, BUS, ECD, PSY, SOC
+Note: As required by Missouri law, all degree programs must include instruction in both the U.S. and the Missouri State Constitution.
+This can be satisfied by either PLS 101 or both HST 120 and HST 130.

+Related Electives: May choose courses from the following program areas: ACC, ANT, ASL, BUS, ECD, ENG, PSY, SOC